What Is Cortisol? (Hero, Villain, or Both?)

 Does cortisol increase blood pressure?

-Yes, it raises your blood pressure by making your blood vessels more receptive to the blood vessel-constricting hormone adrenaline.
+Yes, it raises your blood pressure by making your blood vessels more receptive to the blood vessel-constricting hormone called adrenaline.

 Does cortisol reduce testosterone?